pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 ##### Oracles
-Oracles are components that allow a blockchain, or a smart contract, to get inputs from  utside the blockchain.
-They inject data coming from outside the blockchain into regular  lockchain transactions.
+Oracles are components that allow a blockchain, or a smart contract, to get inputs from  outside the blockchain.
+They inject data coming from outside the blockchain into regular  blockchain transactions.
 In this way, they become part of the blockchain history and can be handled deterministically by all blockchain nodes.

 ---
 # **Tech Ingredients**